Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Two-Step Multi-User Joint Channel Estimation Procedure

-Note that if we apply CS-based methods to estimate the exact $N_f$ AoD array steering vectors ${\bm{A}}_T^{:,{\Omega _{\rm{D}}}}$ over a discrete grid of AoDs, and then project the signals into the subspace spanned by the estimated AoD array steering vectors, there exist both quantization error and estimation error, both of which degrade the estimation performance in the second step.
+Note that if we estimate ${\rm span}({\bm{A}}_T^{:,{\Omega _{\rm{D}}}})$ by estimating the exact $N_f$ AoD array steering vectors in ${\bm{A}}_T^{:,{\Omega _{\rm{D}}}}$ over a discrete grid of AoDs, and then project the signals onto this estimated subspace, it will cause both quantization and estimation errors which degrades the estimation performance in the second step.